IRS says U.S. corporate tax audits down sharply after budget cuts

-NEW YORK (Reuters) - Federal tax audits for U.S. businesses were down 6 percent in the last fiscal year, ended on Sept.
+NEW YORK, March 2 (Reuters) - Federal tax audits for U.S. businesses were down 6 percent in the last fiscal year, ended on Sept.
 30, falling to their lowest level in eight years as the Internal Revenue Service faced budget cutbacks and a decline in enforcement staff, IRS Commissioner John Koskinen said in a statement on Monday.

 The IRS examined just 57,211 business returns last year, down from 61,020 in 2013 and 70,265 in 2012, according to data released by the agency.